Eio.Exn

 This usually indicates a bug in the program.

-errors, then the result is Io (Multiple_io _)
+• If both errors are Io errors, then the result is Io (Multiple_io _).